nim-works/nimskull/doc/gc.rst

 all running threads, not only to the current thread.
 (The current thread would be the thread that calls `dumpNumberOfInstances`.)
 This might change in later versions.

+.. note:: this feature isn't supported at the moment, but will be again in the future